cepthomas/SublimeBagOfTricks/README.md

-# NOTE - this has been split up into separate plugins - see repos Sbot*
+# NOTE - this has been split up into separate plugins - see repos named Sbot*
-ss

 # What It Is
 A hodge-podge Sublime Text plugin containing odds and ends missing from or over-developed in other packages.
 The focus is not on code development but rather general text processing.